All Products

 Note

-• The JSONPath expressions that are used when input parameters are of JSON types and those that are used when input parameters are of the STRING type comply with different rules.
+• The JSONPath expressions used for JSON type input parameters and STRING type input parameters follow different rules.
 This may cause incompatibility issues.

 • The GET_JSON_OBJECT function does not support the syntax of JSONPath expressions.